 iPSC.
 Llamosas and collaborators showed preliminary evidence that reducing SynGAP protein expression in induced pluripotent stem cell lines (hiPSC) resulted in enhanced dendritic morphogenesis, larger neuronal size and dendritic fields, increased excitatory synapses, and stronger excitatory activity expressed earlier in development compared to wild-type human iNeurons.

 Research studies.
 The scientific community is actively studying SYNGAP1 and its role in human disease.
 The SYNGAP1 Epilepsiome team is happy to facilitate if you have questions or a specific interest in this gene.

-Advocacy organisations.
+Advocacy organizations.
 The SYNGAP1 community is very active.
 Both the SynGAP Research Fund and the Bridge the Gap-SYNGAP Education and Research Foundation maintain websites about the most recent findings and research activities regarding SYNGAP1-related conditions.
 The SYNGAP1 Research maintains a list of studies you can access here.

 Patient registry.
-The Bridge the Gap-SYNGAP Education and Research Foundation has partnered with several groups for their registries, including Simons Searchlight, Rare-X, and the Rare Epilepsy Network on their registries.
+The Bridge the Gap-SYNGAP Education and Research Foundation has partnered with several groups for their registries, including Simons Searchlight, Rare-X, and the Rare Epilepsy Network.